Aztec warriors ran on chia seeds.

 Chia Seeds in Supplements

-The Beauty Chef Body Protein+ is a bio-fermented plant-based protein powder featuring sprouted and fermented pea protein, chia seed and faba bean, delivering 23g of protein per serve with a complete amino acid profile.
+The Beauty Chef Body Protein+ is a bio-fermented plant-based protein powder featuring sprouted and fermented pea protein, chia seed and faba bean, with 23g of protein per serve and a complete amino acid profile.

 The Beauty Chef Body Collagen combines 5000mg of Fortigel collagen peptides with 10g of plant protein from pea, chia seed and faba bean, plus vitamin D, magnesium and vitamin C to help maintain joints, cartilage and overall skin health.